 - TMJ Therapy And Bite Correction

-Known as bite correction therapy, this treatment option will bring the teeth into proper contact, allowing the jaw to open and close in its proper position and eliminates stress on the joints and resulting pain.
+Known as bite correction therapy, this treatment option will bring the teeth into proper contact, allowing the jaw to open and close in its proper position and eliminating stress on the joints and resulting pain.
 The dentist will make a series of adjustments which may include:

 - Reshaping teeth – removing tooth structure, using dental crowns or porcelain veneers